 The XP SP3 files crypt32.dll, and rsaenh.dll, almost got Webdrive to work with Google Drive.
 I had to copy the URL from the ieframe to “internet explorer”, which gave me the key to paste into the Webdrive program.
 Unfortunately, there was nowhere to paste the key.
 I see that the connection info is stored in the Windows registry under: HKEY_CURRENT_USER\Software\South River Technologies\WebDrive\Connections\google drive\.
 I send a support request to Webdrive, and hope for the best.
 I don't really want to apply SP3, as I am averse to software bloat.

 I could have just installed Google Drive, and used a file sync program.
 But I didn't.
 Why?
 Because I'm still using Windows XP, and Google no longer supports it.
 Specifically, Google no longer supports Internet Explorer 8 or below, and IE9 does not support XP (for some reason, authentication must happen through IE, rather than the default browser).
 Why am I using XP?
 Because I can still get away with it, because it runs so much faster than Vista, 7, 8, or 10.
 I'd still be using Win98SE if I could run the software I want on it.
 Windows XP will also be abandoned by software developers, so moving on is inevitable, but I'm holding out.

 So I started using some alternatives that work with the Google Drive API.
 First was Insync.
 Using Insync I was averaging 5GB per day, uploading to Google Drive.
 I then tried Goodsync, and I have already uploaded 25GB in less than one day.
 If you don't have a lot of files, Insync would probably be great for the beginner.

 Compared to Insync, Goodsync is not as intuitive.
-For one, you need to find the Browse button, to select an online service, perhaps because they are trying to push their own Goodsync connect?
+For one, you need to find the Browse button, to select an online service.
+I was looking like crazy through the menus!
 After that, the interface is a lot like FreeFileSync, or other file comparison tools, which may not be easy for a newbie.
 Unlike traditional file comparison tools, ones like Goodsync are capable using FUSE (Filesystems in Userpace) with online storage services.